Red-Cardigan/data-parsing-llm/README.md

 The Issue is that GPT is deaf, blind, and cannot read very well either.
 With extensive prompt engineer, input parsing, and output parsing we are confident that we can change this.
-Mozart ETL Data Extraction gives LLMs the eyes they need to see by breaking down the page components into purely readable format, now we must make them read good and respond good :)
+Mozart ETL Data Extraction gives LLMs the eyes they need to see by breaking down the page components into purely readable format, now we must make them read good and respond good :D

 ### Requirements
 * must have data type parsing and sanity checking across many target units